 This drink is not just coffee.
 It is nostalgia in a cup.
 It brings back afternoons at the kitchen table with a warm mug and a messy notebook.
 It is the kind of drink you make when you want to impress a friend without sweating the details.

 It is perfect for mornings when you need a gentle pick-me-up and for afternoons when guests drop by.
 Kids love it as a chocolatey treat, and adults appreciate the rich espresso bite balanced by hazelnut sweetness and creamy foam.
+If you’re looking for more cozy drink recipes that balance wellness and flavor, check out my collection of wellness-focused drink recipes.

 My family started making a version of this for holiday mornings.
 The kids would scramble pancakes while we made the mochas.
 It became part of our slow ritual.
 The moment of pouring the foam felt like the drumroll before dessert.